Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 Carlo closed the door then, by way of greeting, said only, “Father.”

-Biagino noticed the man wore a fighting blade by his side, and a pack upon his back, which made him wonder if Carlo was about to leave again.
-Or perhaps, Carlo wanted merely to be ready to leave at any instant.
+Biagino noticed Carlo wore a fighting blade by his side, and a pack upon his back, which made him wonder if the man was intending to depart Remas.
+Or perhaps he just wanted to be ready to leave at any instant.

 When Biagino gestured to the chair, Carlo failed to move.

 “Please, do sit,” Biagino said.
 “I am not some great, noble-blooded churchman with a multitude of airs and graces.
 I’m merely another homeless wanderer like yourself.”